HilaryKoerner/World_Water_Project/README.md

 ![safewaterflaskappmatchtoSWL](https://user-images.githubusercontent.com/74504885/124392275-3370f280-dcba-11eb-8540-e2c678b16fdd.PNG)

 ## maps.js
 The maps.js file references the data stored in the SQL database.
-D3 is used to give the end user the ability to toggel between three water variables and see the changes on the choropleth map.
+D3 is used to give the end user the ability to toggle between three water variables and see the changes on the choropleth map.

 We created a function that gives the user an option to drop down and select one of three water variables.